KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 ![](./media/image6.png)

-From this point, the user can start to build query interacting with the GUI.
+From this point, the user can start to build query interacting with the GUI (e.g in the below image three fields have been selected).

-In the below image two fields have been selected and grouping functions applied.
-To see the result, the user can click on the **Preview** button (in the top-right position).

 ![](./media/image11.png)

-Lastly, the results are shown as a table.
-It is now possible to save the this new QbE as a new Knowage dataset (click on the **Save** icon in the top-right position).
+To see the result in advance, the user can click use the **Smart Data** button (in the top-right position).
+The results are shown as a table.

 ![](./media/image12.png)

+Lastly, it is now possible to save the this new QbE as a new Knowage dataset (click on the **Save** icon in the top-right position).